canonical/snapcraft/CODE_STYLE.md

     self.assertThat(actual, Equals(expected))
     ```

-* When writing unit tests that raise error conditions, the tests should only
+* When writing unit tests that raise errors, the tests should only check the
-  check the class of the exception raised and it's attributes, not the format
+  class of the exception raised and it's attributes, not the format of the
-  of the error message.
+  error message.
 The formatting of the exception as a string should be
   tested only once, in the module snapcraft/tests/unit/test_errors.py

 [1]: TESTING.md